yadwinderpaul/page-indexer-api/README.md

 ```

 ## Authentication
-To access the above routes, you have to pass thorugh Basic HTTP Auth with:
+To access the above routes, you have to pass thorugh Basic HTTP Auth.
+A default user is seeded while setting up project:
 ```
 name: cool_user
 password: secret_sauce_7